stackbit-projects/exceptbusiness-ed98d/src/pages/index.md

   - type: grid_section
     title: Full Membership Overview
     grid_items:
-      - content: |-
+      - content: |
           ### Know Your Audience

-          Discovery, research and pure intuition: How to slice and dice all the information you can gather about your customers.
+          Discovery, research and pure intuition: How to slice and dice all the information you can gather about your customers. Проверка
       - content: >-
           ### Performance Marketing